Global View of Iapetus' Dichotomy

 On both hemispheres, the dominant landforms are impact craters.
-The largest known well-preserved basin on Iapetus, called Turgis, has a diameter of about 580 km (360 miles).
+The largest known well-preserved basin on Iapetus, called Turgis, has a diameter of about 580 kilometers (360 miles).
 It lies at 17 degrees north latitude, 28 degrees west longitude at the eastern edge of the dark Cassini Regio and is visible on the right side of the left-hand panel.
 The prominent basin on the southern trailing side (at the lower left of the right-hand panel) is Engelier.
-Engelier is located at 41 degrees south latitude, 265 degrees west longitude, and has a diameter of about 504 km (313 miles).
+Engelier is located at 41 degrees south latitude, 265 degrees west longitude, and has a diameter of about 504 kilometers (313 miles).
 Its formation destroyed about half of Gerin, another large basin on Iapetus.
-Gerin is located at 46 degrees south latitude, 233 degrees west longitude, and has a diameter of about 445 km (276 miles).
-Tortelosa Montes, a part of the giant equatorial ridge that was discovered in Cassini images on 25 December 2004, is visible in the left panel as a thin line within Cassini Regio, and as a tall prominence at the western limb.
+Gerin is located at 46 degrees south latitude, 233 degrees west longitude, and has a diameter of about 445 kilometers (276 miles).
+Tortelosa Montes, a part of the giant equatorial ridge that was discovered in Cassini images on December 25, 2004, is visible in the left panel as a thin line within Cassini Regio, and as a tall prominence at the western limb.
 It continues onto the trailing side (right side of right panel), where the bright western flanks of the Carcassone Montes appear as dominant bright spots within the western edge of Cassini Regio.

 The cause of the extreme brightness dichotomy on Iapetus is likely to be thermal segregation of water ice on a global scale.
 Thermal effects are usually expected to act latitudinally.
 That is, polar areas are colder than equatorial terrain in most cases due to the more oblique angle of the solar irradiation.
 Therefore, an additional process is required to explain the longitudinal difference as well.
 In one model, dark, reddish dust coming in from space and preferentially deposited on the leading side forms a small, but crucial difference between the leading and trailing hemispheres, which is sufficient to allow the thermal effect to evaporate the water ice on the leading side completely, but only marginally on the trailing side.
-See PIA11689 to learn more.
+See Color Dichotomy on Iapetus to learn more.
 Iapetus' extremely slow rotation rate (1,904 hours), its distance from the sun, its relatively small size and surface gravity, and its outer position within the regular satellite system of Saturn are also crucial contributing conditions for this mechanism to work as observed.